Automorphisms of the k-curve graph: Introduction

 \subsection{Outline of the paper.}

 Section \ref{prelim} contains a brief introduction to curves on surfaces, several relevant graphs of curves associated to surfaces, the notion of subsurface projections, and some relevant coarse geometry.
 In Section \ref{section:one-intersection} and Section \ref{section:disjoint}, we compute diameters of edge links in $\N_1(S)$ and use these to prove Theorem \ref{non-separating} at the end of Section \ref{section:disjoint}.
-Section \ref{section:systolic} provides a proof of Theorem \ref{Schaller}, which addresses Schmutz Schaller's conjecture (Conjecture \ref{Schaller}, see also \cite{Schaller}).
+Section \ref{section:systolic} provides a proof of Theorem \ref{Schaller}, resolving the conjecture from \cite{Schaller}.
 Lastly, in Section \ref{section:k-curve} we prove our main result, Theorem \ref{k-curve}.
 We also include an appendix which contains the sketch of several known results which are needed in the proof of Theorem \ref{k-curve}.
-Appendix \ref{appendix} also provides an explanation of the restriction on the Euler characteristic of the surfaces required by Theorem \ref{k-curve}.
+Appendix \ref{appendix} also provides an explanation of the restriction on the Euler characteristic of the surfaces required by Theorem~\ref{k-curve}.